Milan Bandić: Political career

 In socialist Yugoslavia, Bandić joined Croatia's communist party, the League of Communists of Croatia (LCC).
 In 1983, he found a job in his field in LCC's Municipal Committee of Peščenica municipality of Zagreb as an expert political worker responsible for defence and protection.
 After the collapse of SFR Yugoslavia, which started the transition to capitalism, LCC rebranded itself as the Social Democratic Party of Croatia (SDP).
 Bandić remained with the new party.
 In 1993 he became the secretary of SDP's Zagreb Committee, in 1995 he joined the Zagreb Assembly, and in 1997 he became the committee's president.
 In 2000, Bandić bought off two HDZ councilmen, finding the necessary majority to call snap elections.

 Bandić was ultimately elected mayor six times, in 2000, 2001, 2005, 2009, 2013, and 2017.
 All the elections had a low turnout, never exceeding 50 percent.
 Bandić won with as little as 48,000 votes—in the 2000 election which had 689,000 eligible voters.
 His strongest show of support was 170,000 votes in the 2013 election against Ranko Ostojić, the candidate of Bandić's erstwhile party, SDP.

 Bandić's politics were populist in nature: he split with the mayors of the 1990s by "fighting for the rights of little people", campaigning in the early 2000s in the poor neighbourhoods of Peščenica; an iconic poster portrays Bandić walking through mud in an unpaved street in Kozari Putevi.
 Bandić announced various populist measures, such as paying an extra salary to parents of three or more children, free public transport, and 100 kuna (€13) Easter bonuses for retirees, though not all of these measures were ever carried out whole or in part.
-Some measures were reversed in face of financial issues; e.g. Bandić went from offering free rides to everyone in certain conditions in 2008, to vying for massive bus fare hikes in 2010, stating that it was "high time for a fair distribution of subsidies", after ZET, the public transport company, registered a large deficit.
+Some measures were reversed in face of financial issues; for example, Bandić first advocated offering free rides to everyone under certain conditions in 2008, but then vyed for massive bus fare hikes in 2010, stating that it was "high time for a fair distribution of subsidies" after the public transport company ZET registered a large deficit.